11th Annual Historic Old Town Salsa Fiesta

 Come taste these local, commercial salsas and take a spicy souvenir home with you!

 - Church Street

-In addition to the wonderful Old Town restaurants, food trucks will be in attendance.
+In addition to the delicious Old Town restaurants, there will be two food trucks in attendance.

 Old Town shops will have sales and specials all day.

 Thank you to our sponsors!